Understanding the 1P- and 2S-wave nucleon resonances within the extended Lee-Friedrichs Model

 Within this framework, using the parameters determined from the 1$P$-wave section, the bare mass of 2$S$ state is predicted to be 1.8 GeV.
 This value is consistent with typical constituent quark model expectations from the first radial excitation of the nucleon.
 However, the physical $N(1440)$ resonance appears at a much lower mass.
-As illustrated by the pole trajectory in Fig.~\ref{fig:pole-trajectory}, the inclusion of coupled-channel dynamics leads to significant mass renormalization.
+As illustrated by the pole trajectory in Fig.~\ref{fig:pole-trajectory}, the inclusion of coupled-channel dynamics leads to significant mass renormalization, {where the arrow indicates that the pole moves downward as the coupling strength increases}.
 As the coupling strength $\gamma$ to the $\pi N$, $\pi\Delta$ and $\eta N$ channels is gradually increased to the fitted value of $6.52$, the $2S$ pole moves drastically downward from its bare position, and eventually resides at (Re $M_{R}$, -Im $M_{R}$) = (1.487, 0.070)~GeV, which is close the $N$(1440) listed by PDG.
 This substantial shift of approximately 320 MeV demonstrated that the roper resonance is highly non-perturbative object, where the interaction with the meson-baryon continuum plays a decisive role in forming the physical mass and width.